Warren Commission: Secret Service

-Commission records
+Report and records

+In 1964 a New York Times edition of the Warren Report was published featuring an introduction by Harrison Salisbury and articles by other Times journalists praising the report.

 In November 1964, two months after the publication of its 888-page report, the commission published twenty-six volumes of supporting documents, including the testimony or depositions of 552 witnesses and more than 3,100 exhibits making a total of more than 16,000 pages.
 The Warren Report, however, lacked an index, which greatly complicated the work of reading.
 It was later endowed with an index by the work of Sylvia Meagher for the report and the twenty-six volumes of documents.

 All of the commission's records were then transferred on November 23 to the National Archives.
 The unpublished portion of those records was initially sealed for seventy-five years (to 2039) under a general National Archives policy that applied to all federal investigations by the executive branch of government, a period "intended to serve as protection for innocent persons who could otherwise be damaged because of their relationship with participants in the case."

 The 75-Year Rule no longer exists, supplanted by the Freedom of Information Act of 1966 and the JFK Records Act of 1992.
 By 1992, ninety-eight percent of the Warren Commission records had been released to the public.
 Six years later, after the Assassination Records Review Board's work, all Warren Commission records, except those records that contained tax return information, were available to the public with redactions.

 The remaining Kennedy assassination-related documents were partly released to the public on October 26, 2017, twenty-five years after the passage of the JFK Records Act.
 President Donald Trump, as directed by the FBI and the CIA, took action on that date to withhold certain remaining files, delaying the release until April 26, 2018, then on April 26, 2018, took action to further withhold the records "until 2021".